I am, in the hands of a wanderer,

 The more I know you, the less I feel.

-to have you return to me the I who was set
+that at once you could return to me the I who was set

 aside.
-But I let you fix me to what is real.
+Instead I let you fix me to what is real.

-to a pipe in the corner of my bedroom.
-You are additionally potent;
+in the corner of my bedroom.
+You are smaller but more potent.

-replace all abandoned substances, become my new subject.
+help me abandon all substances, become my new subject.

 because the more I know you, the less I need to fear.